lamini-ai/llm-classifier/README.md

 ## Why wouldn't I just use a LLM directly?

-A classifier can only output a class.
+A classifier always outputs a valid class.
 An LLM might answer the question "Is this talking about a cat" with "Well... that depends on ....".
 Writing a parser sucks.

 Added benefit: classifiers give you probabilities and can be calibrated: https://machinelearningmastery.com/threshold-moving-for-imbalanced-classification/